warren-fisher/daltimetable/README.md

 - Size of text (glitched when fullscreen)
 - Responsiveness (how to get the schedule img to be responsive)
 - Accessibility (is it even possible?)
+- Clicking 'pick your classes' does not render the Display

 ## Dependancies
 Dependancies are incomplete.
 Planning to fix later